-If you have suffered from alcohol addiction for several weeks, months, or years, you may have developed a dependency on drinking.
-Therefore, if you try to quit, you will experience alcohol withdrawal symptoms.
-These symptoms can range from moderate to severe.
+If you have suffered from alcohol addiction for several weeks, months, or years, you may have developed a dependency on drinking, which is a form of substance abuse.
+Therefore, if you try to quit, you will experience alcohol withdrawal symptoms, or you can potentially develop alcohol withdrawal syndrome, a severe form of alcohol withdrawal.
+These withdrawal symptoms can range from moderate to severe.
 In some cases, they will cause a significant amount of discomfort and last for several days.
+Alcohol use disorders and alcohol abuse can be difficult to detox from, as symptoms of alcohol withdrawal can cause severe symptoms.
+If you suffer from severe alcoholism, detoxing at home without medical supervision can be life-threatening.

-An alcohol detox center in Florida is available if you are ready to stop drinking but are unable to do so on your own.
+An alcohol detox center in Florida is available if you are ready to stop drinking but are unable to do so on your own due to the severity of your alcohol withdrawal symptoms.
 A treatment center provides a safe environment where a specialist can monitor and help you as you are going through alcohol withdrawal symptoms.
-With the right treatment, you can get clean and start your recovery from alcohol addiction.
+With the right treatment for alcohol use disorder, you can get clean and start your recovery from alcohol addiction.

 What Are Some Alcohol Withdrawal Symptoms?

-Withdrawal symptoms are different for each person due to a wide range of factors such as length of the addiction, how much alcohol you drink, or if you mixed alcohol with other drugs.
+Alcohol withdrawal symptoms are different for each person due to a wide range of factors such as length of the addiction, how much alcohol you drink, or if you mixed alcohol with other drugs.
+There are mild symptoms of withdrawing from alcohol as well as more severe symptoms.
 The most common alcohol detox symptoms include:

 - Anxiety, fear, or deep depression